ComScore

 See grapes above!
 And know that if you suspect your dog has eaten grapes or raisins, watch for signs of lethargy, vomiting, diarrhea and excessive drooling.

-Canines are carnivores and need to eat plenty of protein for optimal health.
-Sure, all dogs are different, and some may require more specialized diets, but generally speaking, protein should make up between 40 and 70 percent of a dog’s diet.
+Before you try squeezing fruits into your dog’s diet, make sure your pup is eating balanced, healthy meals.
+Generally speaking, protein should make up between 40 and 70 percent of a dog’s diet.
 This number comes from Bridget Meadows, the Head of Food at Ollie, who says proteins from meats, legumes and eggs are ideal for a dog’s diet.
-Ollie’s human-grade dog food formulas include fruits like blueberries and cranberries for a well-balanced doggy diet.
-Activity level, breed, age and existing health concerns will determine the exact amount of protein your dog needs.
-(Your vet is the expert—consult them if you aren’t sure!)
+(Ollie’s human-grade dog food formulas do include fruits like blueberries and cranberries for added nutrition and flavor.)

-Fruits have also been known to improve canine cognitive function and reduce inflammation.
+The vitamins and minerals naturally existing in fruits can improve canine cognitive function, boost digestion and reduce inflammation in some pups.
 This is good news for aging dogs who are young at heart and want to continue playing games and jumping up on the couch with you well into their senior years.

 Plus, fruit tastes good!
 Getting your pup to chow down on a few blueberries each day might be easier than forcing her to swallow a bland fiber “treat.”
 Fruits and vegetables can also serve as high-reward treats during training sessions.